Integration

 seurat_processed <- readRDS("data/seurat_processed.RDS")

-In our case, we have only one batch condition, which is our samples P5CRC and P5NAT.
-So now we use the DimPlot() function to visualize the PCA and UMAP colored by sample.
+In our case, we have only one batch condition, which is our samples, P5CRC and P5NAT.
+So we can now use the DimPlot() function to visualize the PCA and UMAP colored by sample.

 p1 <- DimPlot(seurat_processed,